Prague Quick Facts

 Fields of Study

 Czech language, film, economics, literature, European civilization, Jewish studies, history, health care systems and policies, art history, religious studies, gender studies, media studies, political science, psychology, and sociology.

 In recent years, the Czech Republic has taken the lead among Eastern European nations in the transition to democracy and a free-market economy.
 As the capital of the changing nation, Prague is a city of social and intellectual excitement.
 An abundance of Gothic and Baroque architecture lends a charming Old World atmosphere to this city on the River Vltava.

-The Pomona Program in Prague is affiliated with Collegium Hieronymi Pragensis (Jerome of Prague College), and is housed in newly renovated space in New Town.
+The program in Prague is affiliated with Collegium Hieronymi Pragensis (Jerome of Prague College), and is housed is based in New Town.
 In addition to classroom instruction, the program includes visits to historical and cultural sites in and outside of Prague.

-This program offers a limited number of unpaid, non-credit internship placements in various fields.
-Students should indicate interest at the time of application by submitting a personal statement about the type of placement sought, and include a resume.
-The Director will discuss placement on-site prior to the final screening for internships.
+The program offers a limited number of unpaid, non-credit internship placements in various fields.
+Interested students should submit a résumé and personal statement about the type of placement sought at the time of application.
+The Program Director will discuss placement on-site, prior to the final screening for internships.

 Students live in the CHP dormitory, located near the CHP campus in the historic center of Prague.
 Breakfast is provided in the dormitory, and Pomona provides students with a meal allowance for lunch and dinner.

 Preference will be given to candidates who have completed college coursework with European content.

 CHP enrolls approximately 10 – 30 students a semester, selected from a national pool.